Table of contents

 Cartagena, especially its “Old City” and historic center (where you’ll find mostly tourists and backpackers), is very welcoming to visitors.
 What you do have to watch out for is the city of Cartagena proper, which is a rather big Latin American city with its share of the risks/dangers that are typical for cities of its size in South America.

 If you stick to the touristic areas, you’ll be charmed by historic architecture, excellent shopping, lovely bars and restaurants, a great sunset on the city walls and probably a great guest house, hotel or Airbnb for accommodation.
+I wrote a Medellin safety guide that can help with a lot of general expectations for Colombia travel.

 Are there scams in Cartagena?